subwaymatch/cdp-modify-response-example/README.md

 <br />
 Make Chromium download the files.
 This can be done by adding a `content-disposition: attachment` header to the response.

-### Test Site
+### Site that contains dummy PDF and XML files

-I've setup a test site with links to both a PDF file and an XML file.<br />
+I've setup a test site with links to both the PDF file and XML file.<br />
 [https://pdf-xml-download-test.vercel.app/](https://pdf-xml-download-test.vercel.app/)

 <p align="center">